Find about the Pfizer vaccine and how you can get vaccinated.

 It is free and is available to everyone in New Zealand aged 5 and over.

-The vaccine used for 5-11 year olds is a children’s version of the Pfizer vaccine, with a lower dose and smaller volume.
+The vaccine used for 5 to 11-year-olds is a children’s version of the Pfizer vaccine, with a lower dose and smaller volume.

 Time between doses